Not all months have a set four weeks and if you plan and budget for four weeks at a time, some months may be harder than others.

 Even if you have your store cupboard, you’ll probably need to buy some fresh items such as milk, bread and fruit.

-You cut costs by looking for fruit that is in season.
+You cut costs by looking for fruit and veg in season.
 Some seasonal veg may be a little different to your normal choices, but they are usually the most cost effective option.

 It is possible to live on a very tight budget.
 It’s not always fun but it is possible.